Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free to play

 Crossy Road is an iconic retro mobile game.
 It’s this generation’s version of Frogger.
 You bounce a chicken across various roads and streams.
 You must also avoid obstacles and employ proper timing.
-It’s a simple arcade game that is both family friendly and actually fun.
+It’s a simple arcade game that is both family-friendly and actually fun.
 There are also a variety of unlockable characters as well as Android TV support.
-It hits all of the right buttons.
-The same developers also did Pac-Man 256 and Shooty Skies, two more excellent retro games.
-All of them are freemium games, but the freemium element isn’t a problem at all.
+It hits all of the right buttons and has similar mechanics to a classic retro game.
+The free-to-play elements are cosmetic only.
+You don’t need money to play or excel at this game.

 Evoland 1 and 2

 Evoland 1 and 2 are modern mobile games with retro gaming elements.
 It’s difficult to express their genre.
-Both games encompass a variety of styles, graphical designs, and game play mechanics.
+Both games encompass a variety of styles, graphical designs, and gameplay mechanics.
 That includes RPG, fighter, top-down shooter, trading card game, platformer, hack-and-slash, and others.
 These are great games for people who just like old styles but aren’t married to a specific type or genre of game.
 The first one is fairly inexpensive.
 Evoland 2 is newer and, thus, more expensive by comparison.
 Both are excellent games.
+Doom & Destiny Advanced is another excellent, original, retro-style JRPG.
+Evoland 2 is also available for free via Google Play Pass if you have it.

 Kairosoft is yet another developer on Google Play.
 Most of their games have a retro theme and feel to them.
 Some of the more popular games include Grand Prix Story 2, Ninja Village, Game Dev Story, and The Manga Works.
 All the games have varying mechanics.
-However, they do all share a simulation element.
+However, they all share a simulation element.
 In Grand Prix Story 2, you race cars, but you also run a race car business.
-In Ninja Village, you do combat for regional dominance, but you also much build the ninja village.
+In Ninja Village, you do combat for regional dominance, but you also build the ninja village.
 You see where this is going.
-The graphics are charming and the game play typically isn’t difficult to learn.
-Some of the games are freemium, others are pay-once titles.
-There are a lot of options here.
+The graphics are charming and the gameplay typically isn’t difficult to learn.
+Some of the games are free to play, others are pay-once titles.
+There are a lot of options here and many of the premium games are also available on Google Play Pass.

 Price: $6.99 with in-app purchases

 Minecraft is a classic.
 The decidedly retro graphics have long been a part of the game’s charm.
 It also features tons of stuff to craft, kill, explore, and do.
-Updates in 2017 gave the game cross-platform support.
-You can play the same worlds on your computer as you can on your Xbox and mobile versions.
-The games are all basically the same at this point.
+Some people play in creative mode and build crazy things and others play survival, build a bunch of stuff, and deal with Creepers.
+Updates in 2017 gave the game cross-platform.
+Ever since, the game has been playable on Xbox, PC, and mobile together with other players from each platform.
+That makes it a great game to play with friends.
 The game runs for $6.99.
 The in-app purchases include character skins and Minecraft Realms add-ons.

 Old School RuneScape

 Old School RuneScape is, well, RuneScape.
-This game originally launched in 2001 and that makes it retro by today’s standards.
+This game was originally launched in 2001 and that makes it retro by today’s standards.
 It’s the full game without any compromises.
-The subscription costs, in-world activities, and all of that is identical to the web version.
+The subscription costs, in-world activities, and all of that are identical to the web version.
 There is a free version with a bunch of stuff to do.
 However, the subscription makes the world about three times larger with more skills, more quests, and a ton of extra bank slots.
 It’s one of the few MMORPGs that doesn’t rely on freemium tactics to earn a buck and we also appreciate that.
+The official RuneScape game (Google Play) is also out.
+Considering it’s a 20-year-old game at this point, it falls squarely into the retro space as well.

-SEGA has a bunch of retro games in their SEGA Forever collection.
+SEGA has a bunch of retro games on Google Play.
 Some of the titles include Sonic the Hedgehog, Altered Beast, Golden Axe, Phantasy Star II, Ristar, Comix Zone, Kid Chameleon, and several others.
-Each game has their own sets of mechanics.
+Each game has its own set of mechanics so there is a lot of variety.
 However, they all share a common theme: they’re old SEGA games.
-You can play each one for free with ads.
-There is an optional $1.99 purchase for removing advertisements.
-It’s a veritable treasure trove of retro games goodness.
+Some you can play for free while others are paid purchases.
+It’s a veritable treasure trove of retro game goodness.
+Many of the games are also available on Google Play Pass for free.

-Slayaway Camp and Friday the 13th are horror games with retro puzzle elements.
+Slayaway Camp is a horror game with retro puzzle elements.
 Slayaway Camp features tons of gore, unlockable characters, 140 levels, and a hair metal-inspired soundtrack.
-Friday the 13th features 100 levels, all of the various varieties of Jason Vorhees, tons of gore, and more.
-Both games are by the same developer.
-The gore would be worrisome if it weren’t the same style of graphics as Minecraft.
-It helps take the edge off of how truly brutal these games can be.
-They are excellent retro puzzle games with some adult themes.
+The gore would be worrisome if it weren’t in the same style of graphics as Minecraft.
+It helps take the edge off of how truly brutal this game can be.
+It is an excellent retro puzzle game with some adult themes.

 Price: Free to play / Varies